top of page

 Frame bags are great.
 I always prefer to use a variety of frame bags in winter over any type of pack you wear on your body.

 I hope this post helps you dial in your winter riding layers.
 If you have any questions or comments, let me know!
+If you'd like a little coaching on how to ride winter single track, send me an email!

 0 comments